-- 1. Accessory to an Act (Aiding, Inciting, or Encouraging Prohibited Conduct) Acting as an accomplice or in any way aiding, assisting, facilitating, or encouraging the preparation, instigation, commission or aftermath of prohibited conduct is prohibited.
+- 1. Accessory to an Act (Taunting, baiting or inciting a fight or other prohibited conduct)) Acting as an accomplice or in any way aiding, assisting, facilitating, or encouraging the preparation, instigation, commission or aftermath of prohibited conduct is prohibited.
 A student with knowledge or information regarding a potential or actual criminal or violent act within the jurisdiction of the district should immediately report such information to a teacher, counselor, school administrator, or other school employee.
 Failure to report direct personal knowledge of a criminal or violent act may be considered facilitation of the act where the student fails to take a clear opportunity to prevent or minimize the act.
-Attendance to observe a prohibited act may constitute a violation of this policy. - 2.
-Arson/Fire Damaging or attempting to damage property by the setting of fire, the causing of an explosion, or trying to start a fire or explosion is prohibited. - 3.
-Assault Intentionally or recklessly causing or threatening physical injury to another person or placing another person in fear of immediate physical injury is assault and is prohibited.
-A student who assaults a staff member will usually be placed on emergency suspension and be recommended for expulsion for a presumptive period of one year. - 4.
-Attempt Attempting to commit a punishable act, even if that attempt is not ultimately completed or successful, is prohibited. - 5.
-Attendance Students enrolled in the Anchorage School

-District must attend school every day as required by municipal and state law and School Board rules.
-Student failure to attend a regularly scheduled class without being officially excused is prohibited.

-6. Before and After School Restrictions A student must not remain on school grounds before or after the regular school day unless the student is directly involved in a supervised, approved school activity.
+Attendance to observe a prohibited act may constitute a violation of this policy. - Arson/Fire Damaging or attempting to damage property by the setting of fire, the causing of an explosion, or trying to start a fire or explosion is prohibited. - 3.
+Assault Intentionally or recklessly causing or threatening physical injury to another person is assault and is prohibited.
+A student who assaults a staff member will usually be placed on emergency suspension and be recommended for expulsion. - 4.
+Attendance Students enrolled in the Anchorage School District must attend school every day as required by municipal and state law and School Board rules.
+Student failure to attend a regularly scheduled class without being officially excused is prohibited. - 5.
+Before and After School Restrictions A student must not remain on school grounds before or after the regular school day unless the student is directly involved in a supervised, approved school activity.
 Students must arrive at school and be picked up from school at times established by the principal.
 Students who are on school property at an unauthorized time may be disciplined for trespass.
-Outside school hours, school grounds are available for public use when not in use for school activities or under a Facilities Use Permit.
+Outside school hours, school grounds are available for public use when not in use for school activities or under a Facilities

+Use Permit.
 However, the principal may close school grounds for a reasonable period before and after school.